Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Psyshock vs Unity Physics.md

 seems nice, except all of our resulting pairs are mixed together like a jar of jelly beans.
 Consequently each unique event handler needs to filter through the results and pick out the ones it cares for.
 That’s a lot of iterating through the events.
-We can use `EntityQueryMask` to speed this up, but still, it isn’t great.
+We can use `EntityQueryMask` or `ColliderKey` to speed this up, but still, it isn’t great.
 Instead, we might decide to bring our iteration count back down by having one job do all the filtering for all the different handlers to react to by creating a bunch of smaller collections of pairs.
 This works, but now the global filterer needs to know about every kind of pair interaction.
 You can try to generalize this, but it is just clunky.
 And also, this mega-filter algorithm has to run single-threaded.
 So this is a pretty bad bottleneck and simultaneously is tangling all our code together in stupid ways.

-What, you thought that was bad?
+What?
+You thought that was bad?
 It only gets worse.

 Let’s suppose that we decide to drive our moving objects using physics, but we run into issues with the contacts and solver behavior between the military